 Shredder’s Revenge is bigger, tighter and more fun, exceeding Turtles’ in Time’s two- or four- player limit by going balls to the wall with six people all at once.
 As I said after they announced this feature, I didn’t even know this was something I wanted.
 But like so many things in this game, it just absolutely works.

-Further, though it’s unclear what kind of DLC this game will introduce — if any at all — it has the opportunity to add even more brownie points to its already overflowing dossier.
+I had pretty much made my mind up within a month, long before the DLC or quality-of-life updates had even been introduced.
+These would sweeten the deal, adding even more brownie points to its already overflowing dossier.
 There were always more ways you could improve on Turtles in Time, and Tribute Games and Dotemu have done all that and more.

 Can you possibly make an even better Turtles game than Shredder’s Revenge, on the other hand?
 I really don’t see how you could, and to be honest, I’m not left wanting for anything.
 This is about as definitive a package as you get, and it will sit triumphantly as a highlight of my collection forevermore.